-When I tell my students that they need to write down every step of their reasoning process on Reading questions, their typical reaction is, “But doesn’t that take too much time?”
+When I used to tell students to write down every step of their reasoning process on Reading questions, their typical reaction was, “But doesn’t that take too much time?”
 While perfectly understandable, that thinking is based on the assumption that writing things down on a standardized test is somehow akin to writing in, say, English class.
 It isn’t.
 As a matter of fact, it’s not even close.
 It’s not about thinking things over leisurely or making them sound nice or being original.
 It’s about keeping yourself actively and sharply focused on the information you’re looking for, and it needs to be done fast.
 So in the service of that end, here are some general rules:

 1) Keep it very, very short